This article applies to TeamViewer users without a license who have been suspected or detected for commercial use.

 We are aware of the confusion of our users who believe they do not use TeamViewer commercially.
 We do investigate every case and will unblock your device (TeamViewer ID) if it has been limited by mistake.

-Fill out this form to request the unblock of your TeamViewer ID: https://www.teamviewer.com/en/support/commercial-use-suspected/
+Fill out this form to request the unblocking of your TeamViewer ID: https://www.teamviewer.com/en/support/commercial-use-suspected/

-After placing your request, there are three possible outcomes:
+After placing your request, there are two possible outcomes: